siddharthroy12/Portfolio-website/content/blogs/all-react-hooks-explained.md

 ```

 Sometimes when we run an async function when the comp gets mounted if the function tries to update a state after the comp gets unmounted it can cause memory leaks so it's better to stop that from happening using the cleanup function.

+### useContext

+Normally if you want to share a state between components you would have to move the state to the uppermost component and then pass it down using props of every component.
+This method might be ok for small scale project but for a big scale project this can be tedious so to help with that